Indian Union Muslim League

-The Indian Union Muslim League (abbreviated as the I. U. M. L. or the League) is an Indian political party primarily based in the Indian state of Kerala.
+Indian Union Muslim League (abbreviated as the IUML or Muslim League) is a muslim political party primarily based in Kerala.
 It is recognised as a State Party in Kerala by the Election Commission of India.

-The first Council of the Indian segment of the Muslim League was held on 10 March 1948 at the south Indian city of Madras (now Chennai).
-The 'Indian Union Muslim League' constitution was passed on 1 September 1951.
+After the Partition of India, the first Council of the Indian segment of the All-India Muslim League was held on 10 March 1948 at the south Indian city of Madras (now Chennai).
+The party renamed itself as the 'Indian Union Muslim League' and adopted a new constitution on 1 September 1951.

-The party is a major member of the opposition United Democratic Front, the Indian National Congress-led pre-poll state level alliance in Kerala.
+IUML is a major member of the opposition United Democratic Front, the INC-led pre-poll state level alliance in Kerala.
 Whenever the United Democratic Front rules in Kerala, the party leaders are chosen as important Cabinet Ministers.
 The party has always had a constant, albeit small, presence in the Indian Parliament.
-The party is a part of the United Progressive Alliance in national level.
+The party is a part of the INDIA in national level.
 The League first gained a ministry (Minister of State for External Affairs) in Indian Government in 2004.

-The party currently has four members in Parliament - E. T. Mohammed Basheer, M. P. Abdussamad Samadani and K. Navas Kani in the Lok Sabha and P. V. Abdul Wahab in the Rajya Sabha - and fifteen members in Kerala State Legislative Assembly.
+The party currently has five members in Parliament – E. T. Mohammed Basheer, M. P. Abdussamad Samadani and Kani K. Navas in the Lok Sabha and P. V. Abdul Wahab and Adv.
+Haris Beeran in the Rajya Sabha – and fifteen members in Kerala State Legislative Assembly.

 History

+The first Muslim political agency in the region was the Kerala Muslim Majlis formed in 1931.
+It joined the federal setup of All-India Muslim League later.

 After the partition of India in 1947, the All-India Muslim League was virtually disbanded.
 It was succeeded by the Indian segment of the Muslim League in the new Dominion of India (first session on 10 March 1948 and constitution passed on 1 September 1951).
-M. Muhammad Ismail, the then President of the Madras Muslim League (M. M. L.) was chosen as the Convener of the Indian segment of the League.
-The Travancore League (the States' Muslim League) was merged with the Malabar League in November, 1956.
+M. Muhammad Ismail, the then President of the Madras unit of the Muslim League was chosen as the Convener of the Indian segment of the party.
+The Travancore Muslim League (the States' Muslim League) was merged with the Malabar League in November 1956.

 Indian Union Muslim League contests General Elections under the Indian Constitution.
 The party is normally represented by two members in the Indian Lower House (the Lok Sabha).
-B. Pocker, elected from Malappuram Constituency, was a member of the First Lower House (1952–57) from the Madras Muslim League (M. M. L.).
+B. Pocker, elected from Malappuram Constituency, was a member of the First Lower House (1952–57) from the Madras Muslim League.
 The party currently has four members in Parliament.

 Apart from Kerala and West Bengal, the League had Legislative Assembly members in Tamil Nadu, Pondicherry, Maharastra, Karnataka, Uttar Pradesh, and Assam.
 In West Bengal, the League had won Assembly seats in the 1970s, and A. K. A. Hassanussaman was a member of the Ajoy Mukherjee cabinet.

 Indian Union Muslim League first gained a ministry in Kerala Government as part of the Communist Party of India Marxist-led United Front in 1967.
 The party switched fronts in 1969 and formed an alliance with the Congress in 1976.
 It later became a chief constituent in a succession of Indian National Congress-led ministries.